SFB/TR 247

-The aim is to produce chemicals sustainably and efficiently in the post-fossil age.
+The aim is to produce chemicals for modern catalysis sustainably and efficiently in the post-fossil age.

 Almost all of our everyday objects have come into contact with at least one catalyst during their manufacture to make production cheaper, more environmentally friendly or even possible in the first place.
 Catalysis is thus a key technology in chemistry.
 Its design at the atomic level is the goal of the Collaborative Research Centre/Transregio.